ShellRechargeSolutionsEU/ocpp-charger/README.md

 ## Start the charger

 1. First compile with `mvn compile`
-2. Then start the charger with `mvn exec:java -Dexec.mainClass="com.thenewmotion.chargenetwork.ocpp.charger.ChargerApp"`
+2. Then start the charger with `mvn exec:java`

+### Options

+See the source file src/main/scala/com/thenewmotion/chargenetwork/ocpp/charger/ChargerApp.scala for the different options.

+Options can be passed using the a `-Dexec.args="..."` option to Maven, like this:

+`mvn exec:java -Dexec.args="--connection-type soap http://localhost:8080/ocpp/"`